great-expectations/great_expectations/CONTRIBUTING_EXPECTATIONS.md

-# Contribute custom Expectations
+# Contribute Custom Expectations

-To submit a custom Expectation to Great Expectations for consideration, you complete the following tasks:
+To submit a Custom Expectation to Great Expectations for consideration, you complete the following tasks:

 - [Fork and clone the Great Expectations repository](#fork-and-clone-the-great-expectations-repository)